minvws/nl-kat-coordination/rfd/0004-deduplication.md

 def run(boefje_meta: dict) -> list[tuple[set, bytes | str]]:
 ```

-### Arguments that are passed to boefjes that need to be considered for dedupliation
+### Arguments that are passed to boefjes that need to be considered for deduplication

 To make sure we only do deduplication on boefje tasks that really are the same
 we should be more strict to what we pass to the boefje as input.
 We've been